What is NCSS?

 The National Computer Science School (NCSS) is a ten day summer school for students going into years 11 and 12.
 NCSS brings together talented young people from around Australia for an intensive course of computer programming and website development in the School of IT at the University of Sydney.

 NCSS has been offered in various formats since 1996, when it was initiated by the University's Foundation for Information Technology.
-This makes 2014 the 19th year of the program.
+In 2015 we celebrated 20 years of the program.

 NCSS is organised by academic staff, alumni and students of the School of Information Technologies.
 The school is completely residential, with all students staying with NCSS staff in full-board accommodation provided by The Women's College, within the main Camperdown campus of The University of Sydney.